 How to start a freelancing venture

 For many 9-5 employees, going it alone as a freelancer is a recurring daydream.
-But it’s one that’s now becoming a reality for thousands of people.
+But as the internet and technology continue to re-invent all industries and the working schedule continues to transform, becoming a freelancer is now becoming a reality for thousands of people.

 The jobs market has been changing rapidly over the last few years and increasing numbers of companies now use freelancers to cover specialist tasks, staff shortages and holiday periods instead of taking on full-time employees.
 If you’re thinking of freelancing, here’s what you need to know.

 Who is freelancing suited to?

 “A freelancer is simply a self-employed person with a particular skill such as writing, teaching, IT, or public relations,” explains Avril Harper, a freelance copywriter for 11 years.
 “I’ll go in and do exactly the same job as an in-house employee would do, and be paid either an hourly rate whilst I’m doing the work or a fixed fee on completion.”

 “The main difference from the employer’s viewpoint is that they use me on a short-term, as-needed basis to fill a gap.
 And because I’m self-employed they avoid all the hidden and expensive employment costs such as national insurance, pension contributions and sickness payments.”

 “The big advantage for me is that I can charge around 15-20% more than the in-house employee for my expertise.”
 Harper also highlights other, often overlooked, benefits of freelancing.
 “I work for maybe five or six companies on a semi-regular basis, so the risk of unemployment is minimal.
 I also get a chance to do lots of different work – writing about finance one day, health on another.
 And that variety and breadth of experience looks great on my CV.”